Euclidean mirrors and dynamics in network time series: Experiments

-We start with a detailed discussion of the communication network example shown in Figure~\ref{fig:org_sci_us}.
-We consider a time series of weighted communication networks, arising from the email communications between 32277 entities in a large organization, with one network generated each month from January 2019 to December 2020, a period of 24 months.
-This data was studied through the lens of modularity in \cite{zuzul2021dynamic}.
-We apply Leiden clustering \citep{traag2019louvain} to the January 2019 network, obtaining 33 clusters that we retain throughout the two year period.
-We make use of this clustering to compute the Graph Encoder Embedding (GEE) of \cite{shen_GEE}, which produces spectrally-derived estimates of invertible transformations of the original latent positions.
+To obtain our mirror estimates, we again apply Leiden clustering \citep{traag2019louvain} to the January 2019 network, obtaining 33 clusters that we retain throughout the two year period.
+We make use of this clustering to compute the Graph Encoder Embedding (GEE) of \cite{shen_GEE} for each time, which produces spectrally-derived estimates of invertible transformations of the original latent positions.
 For each time $t=1, \cdots, 24$, we obtain a matrix $\hat{\bZ}_t\in\RR^{32277\times 33}$, each row of which provides an estimate of these transformed latent positions.
 Constructing the distance matrix $\widehat{\mathcal{D}}_{\varphi}=[\hat{d}_{MV}(\hat{\bZ}_t,\hat{\bZ}_{t'})]\in\RR^{24\times24}$, we apply CMDS to obtain the estimated curve $\hat{\psi}$ shown in the left panel of Figure~\ref{fig:org_sci_us}, where the choice of dimension $c=2$ is based on the scree plot of $\widehat{\mathcal{D}}_{\varphi}$.
 The nonlinear dimensionality reduction technique ISOMAP \citep{isomap_science}, which relies on a spectral decomposition of geodesic distances, can be applied to these points to extract an estimated 1-dimensional curve, which we plot against time in the right panel of Figure~\ref{fig:org_sci_us}.
 Since the ISOMAP embedding generates points whose Euclidean distances approximate the geodesic distances between points on the mirror, larger changes in the $y$-axis of this figure correspond to significant changes in the networks.
 This one-dimensional curve exhibits some changes from the previous trend in Spring 2020 and a much sharper qualitative transformation in July 2020.
 What is striking is that both these qualitative shifts correspond to policy changes: in Spring 2020, there was an initial shift in operations, widely regarded at the time as temporary.
 In mid-summer 2020, nearly the peak of the second wave of of COVID-19, it was much clearer that these organizational shifts were likely permanent, or at least significantly longer-lived.